 Power source: 2x LiPo batteries each with 4400 mAh capacity at 3.7 V. 2x 2 Wpeak 6 V solar panels.

-Actuators: The mast is turned by a worm-gear drive brushed DC motor.
+Actuators: The mast is turned by a worm-gear drive brushed DC motor connected via a chain drive.
 No rudder.

 Sensors: GPS, temperature/humidity sensors in the main enclosure